 The great thing about streaming is that your host PC is doing the brunt of the work.
 Ideally, you can stream to some crappy old laptop or a cheap, low-power living room machine.
 But your client machine still needs to be powerful enough to handle decoding the video signal Steam is sending it.

 You want a router that doesn't crash on you all the time.
-Ideally, it has gigabit (not 100 mbps) ports.
+Ideally, it has gigabit (not 100 Mbps) ports, although the Steam Link only has a 100 Mbps port on it.
 There's a whole section on the requirements and configuration of your home network below.

 Enabling in-home streaming takes about five minutes.
 Here's what you do: